GLPMCORE/GLPM/doc/init.md

 4d) CentOS

-Copy TSCd.init to /etc/init.d/TSCd.
-Test by running "service TSCd start".
+Copy GLPMd.init to /etc/init.d/GLPMd.
+Test by running "service GLPMd start".

-Using this script, you can adjust the path and flags to the TSCd program by setting the TSCD and FLAGS environment variables in the file /etc/sysconfig/TSCd.
+Using this script, you can adjust the path and flags to the GLPMd program by setting the GLPMD and FLAGS environment variables in the file /etc/sysconfig/GLPMd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------